 All payments can be directly mailed to: Wilkes University-Student P.O.
 Box 8500-54693.
 Philadelphia, Pa 19178-4693.
-Discover, Visa and MasterCard payments can be made on the Wilkes University web site, www.wilkes.edu, or by calling the Student Services Center at 570-408-2000.
+Discover and MasterCard payments can be made on the Wilkes University web site, www.wilkes.edu.
 Any questions concerning charges or payments should be directed to 570-408-2000 or onestop@wilkes.edu.
 Payments can be made in person at the cashier's window, located on the first floor of University Center on Main (UCOM).